 If you have concerns and need more information, you may visit the Faculty's website at builtsurvey.utm.my or seek advice from your academic advisers, lecturers or the faculty's administrative staff.
 I sincerely hope you will enjoy your time at the Faculty, and that your education here will serve you well in the future to be a great alumnus.

-Professor Ts Dr. Mohd Hamdan bin Hj.
-Ahmad Dean Faculty of Built Environment and Surveying
+Professor Sr Dr. Hishamuddin bin Mohd Ali Dean Faculty of Built Environment and Surveying